denis-onder/google-calendar-api/README.md

 CALENDAR_API_KEY=<YOUR_API_KEY>
 ```

-After that has been done, if you are planning to use a port that is different than `8000`, go back to the [Google API Console](https://console.developers.google.com/), select your application(should be named `Quickstart` by defualt), and add `http://localhost:<YOUR_PORT>` to the list of authorized URLs.
+After that has been done, if you are planning to use a port that is different than `8000`, go back to the [Google API Console](https://console.developers.google.com/), select your application(should be named `Quickstart` by default), and add `http://localhost:<YOUR_PORT>` to the list of authorized URLs.

 If you have not done that already, run `npm install` to install all the necessary dependencies, and after that is done, you can finally run `npm start` or `npm run dev` to start the application.